This post may contain affiliate links. Please read our disclosure policy.

 The neat thing about break sweet potatoes is that they are 100% customizable!

-You don’t like peanut butter?
+You don’t like?
 Try cashew butter or almond butter.
 Allergic?
 Soy nut nutter of sunflower butter a great options too!

 Top with chocolate chips, crushed walnuts, other fruits, flaxseed, honey, maple syrup.

-Add protein by topping an egg on the sweet potato and saving the banana and peanut butter for a snack.
+Add protein by topping an egg on the sweet potato and saving the banana andfor a snack.
 Mix it up – breakfast does NOT have to be boring!

-If you do not want to cook your sweet potato in the microwave, you can cook it in the oven or use your Instant Pot if you have one!
-I made a quick video on how to make your sweet potatoes in the Instant Pot and my friend also wrote an entire post on it too!
+If you do not want to cook your sweet potato in the microwave, you can cook it in the oven or use your quick video on how to make your sweet potatoes in the Instant Pot and my friend also wrote an entire post on it too!if you have one!
+I made a

 - 1 sweet potato